Vadodara: Economy

+Petrochemicals

+Since the discovery of oil and natural gas in the area, Vadodara has become the site of various petrochemical industries.
+These are concentrated in the peri-urban areas to the northwest and south of the city proper.

+In 1963, construction began on Gujarat Refinery outside of Vadodara, on a 1800-acre tract surrounded by the villages of Koyali, Ranoli, Karachia, and Dhanora.
+Jawaharlal Nehru ceremonially laid the foundation.
+The refinery's first trial production was in October 1965.
+As of 1973 it was producing 4.3 million tonnes of various products per year and it employed some 1,450 people.
+It was the third public-sector refinery to be built in India.

+Among the refinery's products as of 1979 were gasoline, diesel fuel, kerosene, jet fuel, and various industrial materials such as benzene, toluene, and naphtha.
+Crude was piped in from Ankleshwar and from northern Gujarat (around Kalol and Vadagam), and condensate was also supplied from the Khambhat gas fields.

+In early 1978, two new petrochemical plants began operation in Vadodara: a naphtha cracking plant in March and a low-density polyethylene plant with an 80,000-tonne capacity in April.
+Both were operated by Indian Petrochemicals Corporation Limited (now part of Reliance Industries) and both were also the first plant of their kind in Gujarat.
+In March 1979, IPCL also formally commissioned a major petrochemical complex at Vadodara that included an aromatics plant (producing dimethyl terephthalate and two types of xylene), an oil refinery, and seven other downstream facilities.
+The 7 downstream facilities were: 1. acrylonitrile, 2. synthetic rubber, 3. low-density polyethylene, 4. polypropylene, 5. ethylene glycol, 6. detergent alkylate, and 7. acrylic fibre.
+There were also plans in the works for a polyester yarn plant as part of the complex with a capacity of 3,500 to 7,000 tonnes per year.

 Government and politics

 The Vadodara city's municipal corporation or Maha Nagar Palika is a part of the Vadodara district.
 The district is set up in three distinct levels of administration, which are the collectorate - the district falls under the jurisdiction of a collector; the prant offices which take care of the affairs of taluka and other state government offices and the mamlatdar or taluka offices.
 The overall district administration has four departments: city survey, district supply office, district planning office, and district election office.

 The City elects one member to the Lok Sabha (parliament) and five to the Gujarat Vidhan Sabha (Assembly).
 All of the five assembly seats of Vadodara were won by the BJP during the legislative elections in 2017.
 In the 2021 VMSS/VMC elections, the BJP won 69 seats, seven seats went to the Congress.